MeganHarrison/ai-agent-mastery/README.md

 ## Support & Questions

 If you have questions about the code/workflows or encounter any issues:
-- Check the dedicated discussions in the Dynamous community
+- Check the dedicated discussions in the [Dynamous community](https://community.dynamous.ai)
 - Join live workshops where we'll be covering many topics to dive deeper into building specific components of AI agents
 - Join our live Q&A sessions for direct support

----
+## LICENSE

-*This repository is maintained by Cole Medin and the Dynamous team.
-Last updated: April 2025.*
+As stated in the main README for the Dynamous Community Organization, all code, resources, workflows, and templates are governed by the [proprietary Dynamous LICENSE](LICENSE).